-Problem $\mathcal{P}_{i,k}$ might not be immediately solvable, due to potential hallucinations introduced in the domain generation step or misalignments between any element of the tuple $\langle Obj, Pred, Act, InitState \rangle$ and the ground information contained in $\mathcal{S}_{\text{sem}}$.
-To maximize the semantic relevance of the domain to the current goal and its alignment to the environment, the \textit{problem refinement operator} \( \Gamma_{\text{ref}} \) uses common sense knowledge to iteratively correct the generated planning domain.
-A solution of the refined planning problem is therefore attempted with a symbolic planner to find a solution plan \( \pi_{k,i} \).
-In case a solution is not found, any feedback obtained by the symbolic planning process is used in the subsequent \textit{problem refinement} iteration, until a plan can be correctly generated.
-The problem refinement process can be considered a sub-step of the \textit{situational shifting} operator \( \Gamma^k \).
-For example, after the application of $n$ refinement steps to the domain $\Sigma^i_k$, the outcome is a problem refined $n$ times:

-where the set \( H_{fb} \) contains natural language feedback obtained throughout the symbolic planning process.
-It should be noted that in this sub-step of the \textit{situational shifting} operator, the goal \( G_k \) is not yet shifted.
-The planning process will conservatively attempt to modify the representation of the operating environment without modifying the goal, if possible, to avoid any unnecessary variation of the original task.
-We can decline the \textit{domain shifting operator}, as the composition of a problem generation and refinement:
+The $\Gamma_{\text{shift}}$ operator generates a shifted planning problem $\mathcal{P}_{i,k}$ from the domain $\Sigma_0$, the current goal $G^i_k$ and the 3DSG $S_{\text{sem}}$. $\mathcal{P}_{i,k}$ might not be immediately solvable, due to hallucinations introduced in the domain generation or misalignments between any element of the tuple $\langle Obj, Pred, Act, Init \rangle$ and the ground information contained in $\ssem$.
+This would make it impossible to produce an executable plan, namely a plan $\pi_{i,k}$ that is groundable in the scene graph $\ssem$.
+Therefore, through \textit{Problem refinement}, the generated problem is corrected by maximizing its semantic relevance to the current goal and its alignment to $\ssem$.
+The refinement is iterated in case a solution plan is not found.
+The set $H_{fb}$, containing natural language feedback obtained throughout the symbolic planning process, is used to guide the refinement, until a plan can be computed.
+We can consider the \textit{situational shifting operator} $\Gamma_{\text{shift}}$, as the composition of problem generation and iterative refinement. \looseness-1 At this stage, the goal is not shifted yet.
+The planning process will conservatively attempt to modify the representation of the operating environment without modifying the goal, if possible, to avoid any unnecessary variation with respect to the original task.

-\subsubsection{\textbf{Plan Grounding Check}}
+\subsubsection{\textbf{Plan grounding check}}

-If a successful solution plan \( \pi_{i,k} \) has been computed, the correctness of the policy is evaluated by verifying the grounding of each action parameter, in an attempt to find a mapping between elements in domain \( \Sigma^i_k \) and the environment representation \( S_{\text{sem}} \).
-If this process is successful, the plan is accepted, otherwise the situational shifting is complemented with a goal shifting and relaxation.
+If a successful plan \( \pi_{i,k} \) is obtained, its correctness is evaluated by verifying the grounding of each action parameter, in an attempt to find a mapping between elements in domain \( \Sigma^i_k \) and the environment representation \( S_{\text{sem}} \).
+If this process is successful, the plan is accepted. \looseness-1

-\subsubsection{\textbf{Goal Shifting and Relaxation}}
+\subsubsection{\textbf{Goal shifting and relaxation}}